phueb/WikiNeighbors/README.md

 ### Speed

-On a modern desktop, it takes about 15 minutes to build a 1000K vocabulary using 4.8M documents.
+On a modern desktop, it takes about
+* 15 minutes to build a 1000K vocabulary using 4.8M documents.
+* 90 minutes to build a 4000K vocabulary using 4.8M documents.

 ### Memory